Making a complaint

 If at any point you wish to seek independent advice, you are at liberty to do so.
 UWE Student Union is happy to offer impartial advice, which they are able to do as they are independent from the University.
 They are also happy to accompany you to any meetings that you may have with Accommodation Services.

 You may also refer your complaint to external bodies including the Office of the Independent Adjudicator and the UUK Management Committee if appropriate.

-If the response received from the Accommodation Services Manager is unacceptable then you may write to the Head of Facilities – Building 650, Frenchay Campus – requesting that the matter be reviewed.
+If the response received from the Head of Accommodation Services is unacceptable then you may write to the Director of Facilities – Building 650, Frenchay Campus – requesting that the matter be reviewed.
 Please refer to Stage 2 of the University Complaints Policy for more information about how your complaint will be handled from this point onwards.